 Dr. Levine’s group has shown that ApoE, which is made by macrophages in the lung, binds to low density lipoprotein receptors (LDLR) that are expressed by ciliated airway epithelial cells.
 In doing so, ApoE attenuates airway remodeling (mucous cell metaplasia) and airway hyperreactivity.
 Moreover, he has demonstrated that the administration of a small ApoE mimetic peptide to HDM-challenged mice markedly attenuates the three key pathogenic features of asthma: airway inflammation, airway remodeling, and airway hyperreactivity.

 In related studies, Dr. Levine is working with colleagues at the NHLBI to study the role of peptide mimetics of apolipoprotein A-I (apoA-I) in their murine model of asthma, as well as the role of apoA-I pathways in asthma pathogenesis.
 Dr. Levine’s group has extended these findings to asthmatics, where they have shown that increased serum levels of high-density lipoproteins and apoA-I are associated with less severe airflow obstruction.
-While furthering his research into the mechanisms that modulate disease severity in asthma, Dr. Levine hopes to complete the next phase of preclinical work necessary to move the concept of an inhaled apoA-I mimetic peptide for the treatment of asthma from mouse models into the first human clinical trials.
+While furthering his research into the mechanisms that modulate disease severity in asthma, Dr. Levine is completing the next phase of preclinical work necessary to move the concept of an inhaled apoA-I mimetic peptide for the treatment of asthma from mouse models into the first human clinical trials.